mikehadlow/samlproxy/README.md

 This project provides a fully functional implementation of a SAML Proxy intented as an example or starting point for your own implementation.

-It also includes a Test SP and a Test IdP for demonstration purposes, but these could also be the starting point for your own implementation.
+It also includes a Test SP and a Test IdP for demonstration purposes, but these could also be the starting point for your own implementations.

-See below for instructions on how to run and inspect the demo.
+See [below](#how-to-run-the-demo) for instructions on how to run and inspect the demo.

 ## Why would I need one?